About me

 My research focuses on understanding what drives the complex patterns of biodiversity change over time in mountain regions around the world.

 I grew up in Colombia, surrounded by stunning landscapes and diverse ecosystems, which sparked my passion for ecology.
-At the same time, I witnessed the very real threats of climate change and human activities on biodiversity, experiences that shaped my drive to understand the patterns and processes behind these changes.
+At the same time, I witnessed the very real threats of climate change and human activities to biodiversity, experiences that shaped my drive to understand the patterns and processes behind these changes.

-As a computational ecologist, I use analytical tools and Bayesian modeling to create innovative frameworks that help answer key ecological questions.
+As a computational ecologist, I use analytical tools and Bayesian modeling to create novel frameworks that help answer key ecological questions.
 My work focuses on analyzing big data and uncovering the global processes that influence biodiversity’s distribution across space and time.
 While much of my research has centered on the Neotropics, I’ve also explored Forest, Alpine, Tundra, and Mediterranean ecosystems.

 In addition to my research, I’m deeply passionate about data visualization and making science accessible to a wider audience, especially when it comes to wildlife conservation.